ath0rus/qr-creator/README.md

 - Add ability to preview before save
 - Add custom save path
 - Add the ability to make barcodes (yes i know its not a qr code)

+## Note
+As much as I want to work on this projct all the time, I just cannot due to stuff i have to do.
+In a few weeks i should have a fair bit more time to code and maybe release a game in the future